 Most classic car insurance policies will allow you to agree the value of your cherished vehicle when you take out cover.

 You will be asked to provide recent photographs of your vehicle, from all sides and the interior.
 These will be used by underwriters to help determine the current market value of your car.

 The clear benefit of securing an agreed value is that should your vehicle be damaged beyond economic repair, or be stolen and not recovered, you will receive that sum in settlement (less your excess).

 Because values can change, sometimes relatively quickly, it is important to frequently review your agreed value.

-Principal offers a free agreed value assessment service via our specialist underwriters.
+Free agreed value assessment services are offered via our specialist underwriters.

 Salvage retention rights